Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 - Fill out the 5071C form the IRS may include with your suspicious or fraudulent return rejection

-- Download and complete IRS Form 14039, Identity Theft Affidavit to notify the IRS of the identity theft, print the completed document and attach it to your return according to instructions
+- Download and complete IRS Form 14039, Identity Theft Affidavit to notify the IRS of the identity

 - Add an Identity Protection PIN to your SSN